kimrobbin/Drift_Oppsett/documentation.md

 The scrip will make a folder in your C drive where it will log what the scrip does.
 So if it fails you can see everything.

 The part that downloads programs are on line 35 in windowserver1.ps1

+You need to change the opnSense variable to your opnsense ip

 ```